39 Fascinating Creatine Statistics (use, death rate & effects)

 Creatine In Sports

-Youth athletes use Creatine at higher levels – around 34% of users ascribe the use of Creatine to sports performance and up to 44% across a whole high school sports career.
+• Are you wondering do athletes take creatine?
+The answer is yes, youth athletes use Creatine at higher levels – around 34% of young creatine users ascribe its use to sports performance, and up to 44% across a whole high school sports career.

 Youth athletes that use creatine